Floorp-Projects/Floorp/layout/tools/reftest/README.txt

    c. <type> is one of the following:

       ==     The test passes if the images of the two renderings are the SAME.
       !=     The test passes if the images of the two renderings are DIFFERENT.
       load   The test passes unconditionally if the page loads.  url_ref must be omitted, and the test cannot be marked as fails or random.
 (Used to test for crashes, hangs, assertions, and leaks.)
+      script The loaded page records the test's pass or failure status in a JavaScript data structure accessible through the following API.

+             getTestCases() returns an array of test result objects representing the results of the tests performed by the page.

+             Each test result object has two methods:

+             testPassed() returns true if the test result object passed, otherwise it returns false.

+             testDescription() returns a string describing the test result.

+             url_ref must be omitted.
+The test may be marked as fails or random.
+(Used to test the JavaScript Engine.)

    d. <url> is either a relative file path or an absolute URL for the
       test page